abradley2/melcore/README.md

 # Melkor

 Minimal Redux-ish implementation for Mithril.js, with middleware for handling asynchronous request via `m.request`

 I really just wanted a library like Redux, with a built in middleware for handling requests using `m.request`, and a nicer way to write reducers so it won't fail quietly when one of my constants are mistyped.
 Other than those couple of reasons, this may as well be titled "Discount knockoff-Redux".
-But "Melkor" sounds kewler and this with the "Mithril" theme I guess.
+But "Melkor" sounds kewler and this fits with the "Mithril" theme I guess.

 # The Store